 Marcus Samuelson is an internationally renowned chef who has surprised the culinary world with his exceptional ability to fuse different cultural influences in his food.

 When Marcus was three, his parents adopted him and his sister from Ethiopia and raised them in Gothenburg.
-His parents encouraged them to develop their talents without regard to cultural differences, and the advice paid off.
+His parents encouraged them to develop their talents without regard to cultural differences, and this encouragement paid off.
 As Managing Director of Manhattan’s Scandinavian restaurant Aquavit, Marcus received several four-star ratings from Forbes and became the youngest chef to receive three-star reviews from the New York Times.

 Marcus documented his journey to local farms and kitchens across America in his latest bestselling cookbook, New American Table, which went on to receive numerous recognitions.
 The book was named one of the best cookbooks in 2010 by Epicurious.com and received a special jury award from Gourmand.
 It was also nominated for the Best American Cookbook award by the International Association of Culinary Professionals.